Nina, not her real name, works for a cleaning company that sends her into private homes, in exchange for about $20 an hour cash-in-hand.

 Many feel disempowered and experience multiple barriers to finding formal work that is fair and decent.
 I wouldn’t say that anyone I have interviewed has become a black economy worker by choice – their stories are rarely straightforward.

 I asked Nina about the impact of informal work she does on her health and well-being.
 She described to me various injuries she has sustained and her concerns about being exposed to toxic cleaning chemicals.
 There are no required occupational health and safety standards to adhere to, though Nina chooses to wear gloves.

 But, like so many other black economy workers I have interviewed, it’s the psychological effects of this type of work that often come to the fore – the powerlessness and lack of control, exploitation, shame and stress associated with “being caught”.

 Nina told me she feels “like I’m someone from a lower class”.

 I really would like to have a formal job and I’d love to pay tax, as long as I can pay for myself and my family, but unfortunately it is very hard.

 There are actually many legal activities contributing to the black economy such as people who pick vegetables and fruit in season and those who tutor high school students in chemistry and physics.
-I interviewed people who work in horticulture, retail, hospitality, arts, construction, tutoring, recycling, mechanical repairing, the beauty industry and childcare.
+I interviewed people who work in horticulture, retail, hospitality, arts, construction, tutoring, recycling, mechanical repairs, the beauty industry and childcare.

-The notion of a “fair go” is a well-recognised Australian mantra, and one that is being used to sell the government’s crackdown on the black economy.
+The notion of a “fair go” is a well-recognised Australian mantra, and is being used to sell the government’s crackdown on the black economy.
 Many Australians would agree that everyone should pay their fair share of tax.

 But the government’s budget announcements also implicate much smaller businesses as well as individuals, where the flow-on effects are likely to be felt by those who say they have little choice but to work for cash-in-hand.

-Building a society where everyone pays their fair share of tax is in all our interests, however, let’s hope it doesn’t have unintended consequences.
+Building a society where everyone pays their fair share of tax is in all our interests.
+However, let’s hope it doesn’t have unintended consequences.